 Only buy the amount you can afford and store.
 Remember, man does not live on wheat alone.
 You need many more items in your food storage.
 I like to order a few boxes at a time so they don’t expire at the same time so I have money for other food storage items.

 A recommended amount for a one-month adult supply of wheat is 2 LDS #10 cans or 11 lbs.
-Cans of wheat cost about $3.75 from the LDS Church.
+Cans of wheat cost about $4.00 from the Latter-day Saint Church.
 You can substitute another grain for wheat if your diet requires it.

 If possible, store wheat in temperatures of 72 degrees or less.
-Don’t store wheat in the garage where fluctuating temperatures will ruin it and your bread won’t rise.
+Don’t store wheat in a garage where fluctuating temperatures will ruin its shelf life and make your bread not rise.

 Good luck making your bread!